-Your KiwiSaver savings are looked after by some of the best investment managers in the business, with decades of experience both in New Zealand and globally.
+Your KiwiSaver savings are looked after by a team with decades of experience both abroad and in New Zealand.

 Hands-on approach

 We're active managers, meaning we use our experience to monitor local and global markets and aim to select high-quality investments that we believe will perform strongly over the long run.